 By Michael Cobley

-Action-orientated space opera with a spaceship crewed with rogues and scoundrels, perfect for fans of Star Wars, Firefly or Farscape
+Action-orientated space opera with a spaceship crewed by rogues and scoundrels, from the author of Seeds of Earth - perfect for fans of Star Wars, Firefly or Farscape

 'Proper galaxy-spanning space opera' Iain M. Banks on Seeds of Earth